Kakaymi10/alu-machine-learning/math/summative/README.md

 **API Endpoint:**
 ## FastAPI Endpoint:
 The FastAPI application provides an endpoint for predictions.
-It can be accessed on [Swagger](https://sales-predictor.onrender.com/docs#/) or [Postman](https://sales-predictor.onrender.com/predict).
+It can be accessed on [Swagger](https://sales-predictor.onrender.com/docs#/) or link for Postma ```https://sales-predictor.onrender.com/predict```

 ## Example Input and Output:
 As an example, the following input-output pairs can be used: